codahale/lockstitch/design.md

 ## Protocol

-The basic unit of Lockstitch is the protocol, which encapsulates a transcript of encoded operations.
+The basic unit of Lockstitch is the protocol, which encapsulates a transcript of encoded operations and a key deriving key (KDK).

 A Lockstitch protocol supports the following operations: